danielhenrymantilla/polonius-the-crab.rs/README.md

   - **A branch**, where one of the branches returns based on that borrow, whilst the other is no longer interested in it.

-The issue is then that that second branch ought to get back access to the stuff borrowed in the first branch, but the current borrow checker denies it.
+The issue is then that this second branch ought to get back access to the stuff borrowed in the first branch, but the current borrow checker denies it.

 That's where we'll sprinkle some correctly-placed `unsafe` to make the "borrow